PoshCode/PowerShellPracticeAndStyle/Best-Practices/Writing-Parameter-Blocks.md

 Although PowerShell is a dynamic language, we can specify types, and in parameters, it's particularly useful.

 First, because it hints to users what sort of values they can pass to your command.
 Is it numeric?
 Text?
 An object?

 Second, because using types on parameters helps validate the input, which is crucial because parameters are where you get your user input.
 Strong types can help you avoid code injection and other problems with user inputs, and will allow failures to happen as early as possible (even before your command is called).

-Additionally, when passing on parameters to another command, you should be _at least_ as strongly typed as the other command, to avoid casting exceptions within your script.
+Additionally, when passing on parameters to another command, they should be _at least_ as strongly typed as the other command, to avoid casting exceptions within your script.

 ### Be careful with `[string]` or `[object]` (and `[PSObject]`)